Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### TimeoutError when fetching records in build action

+The earliest know case can be found in the "Run tests" step [here](https://github.com/Molecular-Biophysics-Database/mbdb-app/actions/runs/10418372303/job/28854403242).

 ### Input form - Vocabulary search - Chemicals - reset problem

 When a chemical is successfully found, it is impossible to reset the search in the same field to find a different compound.